 Luke enjoys giving back and has served on the Steering Committee of Hands on Charlotte since 2009, helping mobilize volunteers to strengthen the Charlotte community.
+He also donates legal services to Charlotte Center for Legal Advocacy, advocating for the poor.

 He and his wife have two children and have lived in Charlotte since 2000.
 When he is not working, Luke enjoys spending time with his family, exercising, reading, watching sports, and vacationing at the beach.